lukasmartinelli/nigit/README.md

 Expose a program with a simple call to `nigit <script>` to the web.
 The small web server wraps around the program and exposes it as HTTP API.
-This comes in handy whenever you want to expose a legacy program to the internet without writing a web application and doing complicated subprocessing yourself.
+This comes in handy whenever you want to expose a legacy program without writing a web application and doing complicated subprocessing yourself.

 ## Get Started